pcolt/pcolt.github.io/README.md

 # pcolt.github.io

-Welcome to my small repository.
-This will track my path in web programming
+Welcome to my small repository that will track my learning path in web programming

-It can be useful if I want to refresh my memory or if someone want to check my progress
+This repository can be useful if I will want to refresh my memory

+and everyone can easily check my progress!